Charles Willson Peale (1741-1827)

 the Middle Colonies painting numerous portraits of colonial leaders.

-A man "determined to do his utmost in the common cause of America," Peale to the rank of first lieutenant,
+A man "determined to do his utmost in the common cause of America," Peale took the rank of first lieutenant,

 and accompanied his unit to the front in December of 1776.
 He crossed the Delaware River from Trenton